Lloyd Austin: Military career

-Austin served from September 2003 until August 2005 as Commanding General of 10th Mountain Division, as Commander, Combined Joint Task Force 180, during the War in Afghanistan.
-Subsequently, he was promoted to Chief of Staff of US Central Command at MacDill AFB, in Tampa, Florida, from September 2005 until October 2006.
+Austin served from September 2003 until August 2005 as Commanding General of 10th Mountain Division, with duty as Commander, Combined Joint Task Force 180, during the War in Afghanistan.
+He was the first African American to serve as a U.S. Army division commander in combat.
+He subsequently served as Chief of Staff of US Central Command at MacDill AFB in Tampa, Florida, from September 2005 until October 2006.